About The Initiative

 STAMP in Hyderabad

-After a successful run in Bengaluru, the STAMP 2018 Challenge is taking place in Hyderabad, where WRI India and the Toyota Mobility Foundation are working with the Government of Telangana, the Hyderabad Metro Rail and the L&T Metro Rail to identify innovative solutions for improving connectivity to the Hyderabad metro.
+After a successful run in Bengaluru, the STAMP 2018 Challenge took place in Hyderabad, where WRI India and the Toyota Mobility Foundation worked with the Government of Telangana, Hyderabad Metro Rail and the L&T Metro Rail to select three innovative mobility startups for pilot demonstrations of their first and last mile solutions for Hyderabad metro.

 STAMP Hyderabad is being supported by IIIT-Hyderabad, TiE, the Confederation of Indian Industry (CII), and the Indian Green Building Council (IGBC).